jhonalino/javascriptjhon.com/posts/get-your-javascript-web-app-started-without-react.md

 ## That's it!
-there's a lot more to vanilla JS but these 5 steps will get your started with your interactive web app without react.
+there's a lot more to vanilla JS but these 5 steps will get you started with your interactive web app without react.